stanleyeosakul/mean-auth-app-universal/README.md

 1. Clone this repository to your local machine
 2. Start up your local instance of MongoDB
 3. Run `npm install` to download dependencies
-4. Run `npmstart` to generate the */dist* folder for your Angular front-end, the */dist-server* folder for Angular Universal, and to start your Node.js server on `http://localhost:3000/`.
+4. Run `npm start` to generate the */dist* folder for your Angular front-end, the */dist-server* folder for Angular Universal, and to start your Node.js server on `http://localhost:3000/`.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Please note that this will not start your MongoDB connection.